arthanzel/node-config-webpack/CONTRIBUTING.md

 Notes on Webpack versions
 -------------------------
-This project should support Webpack versions `3.x` and `4.x`.
-Two commands, `npm run test3` and `npm run test4` install both respective versions and test them.
-Travis CI is set up to build and test both versions.
+This project should support Webpack versions `3.x`, `4.x` and `5.x`.
+Three commands, `npm run test3`, `npm run test4` and `npm run test5` install respective versions and test them.
+Travis CI is set up to build and test all versions.